Feyerabend/vm/basal0/TINY.md

 Well the aftermath is much in echo still today, as you can imagine.
 Nearly the same arguments for and against.
 Reactions reverbed.
-But there was something else that happend: the start of software that wasn't protected in Tiny BASIC.
+But there was something else that happend: the start of software that *wasn't protected* in the same way in Tiny BASIC.
 Actually Tiny BASIC was pulished as a specification already in September 1975, almost half a year before.
 Li-Chen Wang, who was behind Palo Alto Tiny BASIC, described the core contrasting idea in the preamble of
 implementation: